hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ### Running *phantompeakqualtools*

-To obtain quality measures based on cross-correlation plots, we wil berunning the `run_spp.R` script from the command line include:
+To obtain quality measures based on cross-correlation plots, we will be running the `run_spp.R` script from the command line.
+Options for the tools that we will include are:

 * `-c`: full path and name (or URL) of tagAlign/BAM file
 * `-savp`: save cross-correlation plot